box/developer.box.com/pages/sign/quick-start/your-first-request.md

 # Your first request

 Imagine that you have a document stored in Box and you want to send it to a customer for signature.
-At minimum your app will need to know what document to sign, where to store the signed document, and the signer email.
+At a minimum your app will need to know what document to sign, where to store the signed document, and the signer email.

 ## Creating a signature request